Federal, State and Tribal Grants

 Oklahoma’s Promise is a program set up by the Oklahoma Legislature to help students pay for their college education if their parents’ income from taxed and untaxed sources is $50,000 or less at the time the student applies for the program.
 Students must apply during their eighth-, ninth- or 10th-grade year (homeschool students must be age 13, 14 or 15).

-TCC students enrolled in Oklahoma’s Promise should see their awards on their TED accounts within the first 60 days after the start of the semester.
+TCC students enrolled in Oklahoma’s Promise should see their awards on the Financial Aid package (accessible on the Financial Aid Dashboard through MyTCC) within the first 60 days after the start of the semester.
 If a student is eligible for the Oklahoma’s Promise but does not see the award credited to their account they need to contact a TCC Financial Aid office for further information.

 **Students are REQUIRED to notify a TCC Financial Aid Office before the end of the semester about any unpaid Oklahoma’s Promise funds in order to receive their award for that semester.
 Funds will not be back-paid if a student does not notify TCC of any problems with their award before the semester cut-off.